HTTPArchive/almanac.httparchive.org/src/content/en/2022/jamstack.md

 We knew we wanted to measure: sites that load most of their content very quickly, and can be cached.
 After a lot of experimentation with different ways of measuring these things, we came up with some specific metrics.

-**Largest Contentful Paint**: we got the distribution of all LCP times across all pages, picked the median of real-world user data from the most recent <a hreflang="en" href="https://developer.chrome.com/docs/crux/">Chrome UX Report</a>, and decided that any site equal or less to the median counted as "loaded most content quickly".
+**Largest Contentful Paint (LCP)**: we got the distribution of all LCP times across all pages, picked the median of real-world user data from the most recent <a hreflang="en" href="https://developer.chrome.com/docs/crux/">Chrome UX Report</a>, and decided that any site equal or less to the median counted as "loaded most content quickly".
 This was 2.4 seconds on mobile devices, and 2.0 seconds on desktop devices.

-**Cumulative Layout Shift**: we wanted to avoid sites that very quickly load a skeleton but then take a long time to load real content.
+**Cumulative Layout Shift (CLS)**: we wanted to avoid sites that very quickly load a skeleton but then take a long time to load real content.
 The closest we could get to that is the <a hreflang="en" href="https://web.dev/cls/">Cumulative Layout Shift</a>, a measure of how much the page layout jumps around while loading.[^1] We liked this measure because we felt that a "jumpy" site also felt less "Jamstack-y", a word we were going to end up using a lot.
 Again, we picked the median of Chrome UX Report data.[^2]

 **Caching**: this was particularly tricky to quantify, since most home pages, even on Jamstack sites, request revalidation even if they are in practice cached for a long time.
 We went with a combination of HTTP Headers including `Age`, `Cache-Control`, and `Expires` that we found were common in pages that could be cached for a long time.